 2. Design for users, not channels

-Continuing with the silo-breaking theme, it’s crucial that all marketing and communication channels are built, developed, and optimized around maintaining a seamless sense of connection for the customer.
-The teams behind each channel should view their projects as part of a broader ecosystem and have an open and ongoing dialogue with each other around how channels support a typical channel-hopping user journey.
+All marketing and communication channels must be built, developed, and optimized around maintaining a seamless sense of connection for the customer.
+The teams behind each channel should view their projects as part of a broader customer experience ecosystem and have an open and ongoing dialogue with each other around how channels support a typical channel-hopping user journey.

-UX specialists have an important connecting role to play here.
-Their user testing activities need to be inclusive of all channels.
+UX specialists have an important connecting role to play in the omnichannel journey, and their user testing activities need to be inclusive of all channels.
 They can report not only on the usability and functionality of a single feature, but on how easy it is for a user to move between channels and back again, and whether any friction or disconnect is perceived when they do so.

 3. Integrate around a centralized system

 The ‘omni-ness’ of an omnichannel experience is often achieved by centralizing customer data in a single place, such as a CRM or CEM system.
-The functional features of the system, its accessibility to internal users, and its capacity to store data from different channels all have a huge influence on how easy it is to provide an omnichannel experience and to set one up in the first place.
+The functional features of the system, its accessibility to internal users, and its capacity to store data from different channels all hugely influence how easy it is to provide an omnichannel experience and set one up in the first place.

-A powerful CRM system means that data provided by customers can be accessed by every part of the business that needs to see it, allowing continuous joined-up service to be provided whether the customer tweets you, calls you, interacts over Facebook Messenger or walks into a store.
-They have the sense of communicating with a single entity no matter who they speak to or how they get in touch.
+A powerful CRM system means that data provided by customers can be accessed by every part of the business that needs to see it, allowing continuous joined-up service to be provided whether the customer messages via online channels, call you, or walks into physical stores.
+They have the sense of communicating with a single entity no matter whom they speak to or how they get in touch.